gizatechxyz/giza-agents/README.md

 ## Examples

-Examples of how to use the Actions SDK can be found in the `examples` directory.
+Examples of how to use the Agents can be found in the `examples` directory.
 Each example includes a README or a Notebook with detailed instructions on how to run the example.

 ## Contributing